Ice cubes in plastic bags over hands

 I haven’t found a combination of allergy medications that work for my seasonal allergies, but I have considered shots again.
 I know how terrible my allergies have been in May, as I’ve used almost a small box of tissue every day.
 Sometimes, I’ll go through a whole box in one day if I have a serious allergy attack.

-My summer cool down tools
+What are my summer cool down tools?

 • Cooling blanket: Don't use fleece or a thick cotton blanket (seems silly, but when I have migraines, I want to cuddle up with something comfortable)